theo-armour/pages/00-journal/2024-01-07-finding-happiness.md

 >
 >Fear-based news stories prey on the anxieties we all have and then hold us hostage.
 Being glued to the television, reading the paper, or surfing the Internet increases ratings and market shares — but it also raises the probability of depression relapse.

 * https://thehill.com/opinion/technology/506947-news-industrys-bleeding-leads-good-for-business-bad-for-the-country/

 >Crime stories ask nothing of us.
 They are emotion-based only.
 Like a good horror movie, they play with your sense of fear and keep you engaged until the monster is trapped and the end-credits roll.
 Too many newsrooms are just like movie studios, serving up new monsters, fresh sequels, to make sure you don’t change the channel or cancel your subscription.

+## 4.0 Looking for solutions

-## Negative Visualization
+## 4.1 Negative Visualization

+_Question: If negativity bias is a thing, then how can you use it to your advantage?_

 Even while talking to Eloise and David, I was aware that I was not offering a good response to their pessimism.
 They know about al the good things as much as I do.
 Where we differ is where and how we give weight or emphasis to all good things and bad things that are happening.

 A few days later I came across the article below.
-It offers an alternative way of thinking about the world called negative visualization.
-It is a technique that the Stoics used to help them appreciate the good things in their lives.
+It offers an alternative way of thinking about the world called negative visualization. \<ai>It is a technique that the Stoics used to help them appreciate the good things in their lives.
 It is a technique that I have used for many years.
-I did not know that it had a name.
+I did not know that it had a name.\</ai>

-### Links of interest
+Links of interest

 * https://www.psychologytoday.com/us/blog/between-cultures/202401/5-strategies-for-flourishing-from-the-stoic-pharmacy